DavesCodeMusings/MakerSpace/LEDs/SuperMini-MicroPython-NeoPixel.md

 np.write()
 ```

-Take a look at an [html color code chart](https://html-color-codes.com/rgb.php) and experiment with the red, green, and blue values listed there.
+After finishing the examples above, take a look at an [html color code chart](https://html-color-codes.com/rgb.php) Experiment with the red, green, and blue values listed there.
 Note that the results will be close, but not exact.
 It may help to shine the NeoPixel on a white piece of paper rather than trying to look at it directly.